Carolyn Pokorny serves as the Inspector General for the MTA.

 For many years, she headed the Office's international narcotics and money laundering program.
 She devised a national strategy for charging the leaders of Mexico's most powerful cocaine cartels, and led the international investigation that resulted in the conviction of over 30 leaders of Colombia's most powerful cocaine cartel.
 For her leadership on that case, she received the U.S. Attorney General's Award for Distinguished Service, and the Federal Drug Agents Foundation “True American Hero” award.

 In 2011, Ms. Pokorny joined U.S. Attorney Loretta Lynch's Executive team as Deputy Chief of the Criminal Division overseeing over 100 criminal Assistant US Attorneys.
+From the U.S. Attorney’s Office, Ms. Pokorny briefly entered private practice at a boutique law firm in Manhattan, Levine Lee LLP.

 In 2015 when President Obama tapped Loretta Lynch to be his Attorney General of the U.S. Department of Justice, Ms. Pokorny served as her Deputy Chief of Staff and Counselor on the management of the Department's 110,000 employees and myriad agencies.
 Before becoming MTA Inspector General, Ms. Pokorny most recently served as Special Counsel for Public Integrity in the Executive Chamber and oversaw New York State’s Ethics, Risk and Compliance program.